Real work · Real businesses · Real problems solved

 nothing falls through.

-Parts management is where service businesses leak the most time and money.
-We built a connected workflow that takes a parts quote all the way through vendor purchasing, receiving, and returns - with priority flags for urgent orders and a dedicated receiving page so nothing sits unlogged in a back room.
+Parts requests were happening on paper — handwritten notes tied to repair orders, easy to lose, impossible to track.
+We replaced that with forms that create a parts request directly from the repair order, with a connected workflow that takes it all the way through vendor purchasing, receiving, and returns.
+Priority flags for urgent orders and a dedicated receiving page so nothing sits unlogged in a back room.

-Every part is tied back to the repair order it belongs to.
+Every part is tied back to the repair order it belongs to, with clear visibility into what stage each request is in.

 Quote-to-PO flow Vendor tracking Priority flags